 These tips and ideas are meant to satisfy some incredible cranberry cravings this holiday season:

-- If you enjoy making your own holiday gifts, consider these wonderful Sugared Cranberries opens in a new tab.
+If you enjoy making your own holiday gifts, consider these wonderful Sugared Cranberries opens in a new tab.
 They are wonderful baked into pies or a holiday cheesecake.

-- Speaking of pies, this Spiced Apple Pie with Cranberries and Currants opens in a new tab is made with dried cranberries, crystallized ginger and a variety of warm, seasonal spices, and these Pear and Cranberry Lattice Tarts opens in a new tab are made with puff pastry, vanilla and cloves.
+Speaking of pies, this Spiced Apple Pie with Cranberries and Currants opens in a new tab is made with dried cranberries, crystallized ginger and a variety of warm, seasonal spices, and these Pear and Cranberry Lattice Tarts opens in a new tab are made with puff pastry, vanilla and cloves.

-- Add fresh or dried cranberries to gluten-free or traditional stuffing.
+Add fresh or dried cranberries to gluten-free or traditional stuffing.
 A few ideas include Bacon, Cranberry and Mushroom Rice Stuffing opens in a new tab, Wild Rice and Cranberry Stuffing with Walnuts opens in a new tab, Quinoa Pilaf with Cranberries and Almonds opens in a new tab, and Chestnut Stuffing opens in a new tab.

 Sauté mushrooms, onions and celery.
 Add breadcrumbs and dried cranberries.
 Stuff into halved winter squash, such as acorn, small sugar-pie pumpkins or butternut squash.
 Here’s an idea for Wild Rice Stuffed Mini Pumpkins opens in a new tab and here’s another for Harvest-Stuffed Acorn Squash. opens in a new tab

 Be sure to add fresh or dried cranberries to pancakes, waffles and baked goods such Cranberry Banana Oat Bread opens in a new tab, Cranberry Banana Quinoa Bread opens in a new tab, Savory Cheese, Cranberry and Herb Mini Muffins opens in a new tab (a perfect appetizer!), Cranberry Pecan Shortbread Cookies opens in a new tab, Chocolate-Drizzled Pistachio Biscotti opens in a new tab, or simply delicious Biscotti opens in a new tab made with cranberries.

 Add cranberries to side dishes and salads such as Edamame Succotash opens in a new tab, Roasted Butternut Squash with Sage and Cranberries opens in a new tab, Wild Rice Salad with Pecans and Cranberries opens in a new tab, and Tangy Coleslaw with Dried Cranberries and Walnuts opens in a new tab and Green Beans with Goat Cheese, Cranberries and Bacon opens in a new tab.

 Add cranberries to sauces and glazes.
 I love these Cornish Hens with Cranberry-Orange Glaze. opens in a new tab

 We’ve also got a variety of cranberry sauce recipes sure to add great flavor and beauty to any holiday table:

-- Spiced Cranberry Sauce with Chardonnay and Orange Zest opens in a new tab
+Spiced Cranberry Sauce with Chardonnay and Orange Zest opens in a new tab

 If you love cranberry juice, Whole Foods Market has the real, straight deal - 100% pure cranberry juice with no added sugars, fruit juice concentrates, high fructose corn syrup or artificial sweeteners.
 It’s totally tart and very refreshing.
 Try it mixed with a splash of sparkling water and a squeeze of fresh orange or lime juice.
 If tart is not your thing, we offer a variety of naturally sweetened cranberry juice as well.
-Do you clamor for cranberries at holiday time?
-Got a favorite recipe?
-Let me know.